LeoLaneseEque2/Angular-Automated-Signal-Best-Practices-I-Apply-in-Production/README.md

 # Angular Automated Signal Best Practices I Apply in Production

-> Angular Signals best practices Workshops to explore the code benefits of the new reactive path
+> Angular Signals best practices Eque2 Workshop to explore the code benefits of the new Angular reactive path

 The idea is to catch Signal Anti-Patterns before they hit production.
 These are the rules I hold every signal-driven feature to.
 Each one comes down to the same idea: work with Angular's reactivity graph instead of around it.
 Get these right and signals do exactly what they promise, fine-grained updates, no wasted recomputation, predictable data flow.